PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 PyObject * item = ...;
 PyObject * category = ...;

-/* GetItem returns a new reference that needs to be decremented */ PyObject * category_sequence = PyObject_GetItem(mapping, category);
+/* GetItem returns a new reference so the object's ref. count needs to be decremented */ PyObject * category_sequence = PyObject_GetItem(mapping, category);
 if (category_sequence == NULL) {
     return NULL;